ang-zeyu/infisearch/docs/src/tradeoffs.md

 > Refer to the demo [here](https://ang-zeyu.github.io/morsels-demo-1/) to see what `RTT=2` is like.

 #### Improving Either Option to `RTT=1`

 For moderately sized collections, we may also surmise that the **size of the index** (a low-level, compressed inverted index) is often far smaller than the **size of field stores** (which contain the raw document texts).

 The idea here therefore is to additionally **cache the index** (using `pl_limit`, `pl_cache_threshold`), removing an entire round of network requests.

+⭐ This is also the default tradeoff made, using method 2.1.

-To further reduce the size of the index to be cached, take a look at the [other options](#other-options) section.
+To further reduce the size of the index to be cached, therefore extending the feasibility of caching the entire index, take a look at the [other options](#other-options) section.

 ### 3. Excellent Scalability